netcinematics/aPRYZMaGAMEa/src/meta_net/SCRIPTZ/TOKEN_TESTS/aWORDZa_2023_8_6.md

 ### How does is work?

 aWordza uses a simplified_language_syntax, called _Enhanced_English_.

-It is more flexible, and robust, to combine words together, and articulate_conceptz_exactly.
-Major aspects were improved, as syntax and naming convention, to reduce the complexities into simplicities.
+It is more flexible, and robust, to combine words, and articulate_conceptz_exactly - for yet_to_be_well_named_concepts.

+Major aspects of language were improved, with subtle (minor) syntax and naming convention alterations.

-Future wordz, will detail the many design principles applied elegantly, to try ENHANCE_HUMAN_LANGUAGE to maximum level using tools.
+Future_wordz, will detail the many design principles applied elegantly, to ENHANCE_HUMAN_LANGUAGE to maximum level for use in new tools in language expression.

+> Where a goal is to fold_wordz_like_oragami, until we arrive at, better_meta_data, and if we are lucky, a_clearer_reflection_of_actual_reality.

-- From a technical standpoint, aWORDZa is just a loop over all words, and then a system for describing them exactly in metadata.
+- From a technical standpoint, aWORDZa is just a loop over words, with a system that describes them exactly in metadata.

-- From a design standpoint - it is a_GAME_of_WORDZ.
+- From a design standpoint - it is like a_GAME_of_WORDZ.

-Following the SIMPLIFIED_LANGUAGE_SYNTAX (naming-convention) - a_WORD_GAME of playing aWORDaGAMEa through aPRYZMaWORDZa.
+Following the SIMPLIFIED_LANGUAGE_SYNTAX (naming-convention)

+- aWordza is a_WORD_GAME of playing aWORDaGAMEa within aPRYZMaWORDZa.

-> Where a goal is to fold_wordz_like_oragami, until we randomly arrive at, a_clearer_reflection_of_actual_reality.
+> use artificial intelligence to decipher actual_reality, into actual_intelligence. !i!

-conzeptz_await_us, and aWORDZa folds them into existence before us, as a game.
+conzeptz_await_us, and aWORDZa folds them into existence - as a game.

 ---